The theologian William Lane Craig presents a version of Wilhelm Leibniz’s contingency argument[i] as follows:

-Extrapolating outside the relevant domain is an error that is well understood by statisticians studying phenomena within the natural realm.
+You may recognize this as an appeal to the principle of sufficient reason, debunked earlier.
+Extrapolating outside the relevant domain is an error well understood by statisticians studying phenomena within the natural realm.
 Premise 4 commits this blunder in the worst imaginable way by assuming that we can extrapolate from premise 1 to draw conclusions completely beyond the natural realm.

-Given that all evidence supporting premise 1 consists of material causes, we might be tempted to conclude that all causes are material.
-We might conclude that, no matter how far back we look in the chain of causation, we will always find another material cause.
-That would be an unwarranted conclusion.
-But Craig commits a far more egregious error by saying that premise 1 supports the speculation that the cosmos has an immaterial cause.
+Given that all evidence supporting premise 1 consists of material causes, we might be tempted to conclude that, no matter how far back we look in the chain of causation, we’ll always find another material cause.
+That’s sheer conjecture.
+Granted, it’s more sensible in light of our experience than any alternative conjecture, but it’s still conjecture.
+To commit oneself to this conjecture would be a mistake.
+Craig commits a far more egregious mistake by saying that premise 1 supports the speculation that the cosmos has an immaterial cause.

 He goes on to say that for something to be the cause of the material realm, that cause must be immaterial.
 In other words, if we trace back through all the causes within the material realm, and if we encounter the very first material cause, which we can call M, then if we find the cause of M, that cause must be immaterial.